Thanks for visiting - 2023 marks our 20th anniversary!

 Common follow-up questions include:

-Meditation is a dedicated exercise you do to strengthen awareness, and develop the skill of observing your compulsive mind and its non-stop activity without indulging it (without getting caught up in it).
+Meditation is a dedicated exercise you do to strengthen awareness, and develop the skill of observing your mind and its non-stop activity without indulging it (without getting caught up in - or swept away by - it).

 Mindfulness is applying the skill you develop while meditating to your "non-meditating time."